lliendo/Radar/docs/installation.rst

             radar-server-config

     This script will ask you for some initial values.
-For every option you can leave its default value by pressing Enter.
+For every option you can leave its default (these values are shown in squared brackets) value by pressing Enter.

     To configure the client run :